frontity/docs/docs/api-reference-1/frontity.md

 ```

 It's a constructor with the [WHATWG API](https://developer.mozilla.org/en-US/docs/Web/API/URL/URL) to create [`URL`](https://developer.mozilla.org/en-US/docs/Web/API/URL)objects.
-This constructor is safe to use both server and client side, but you have to import it first.
+This constructor is safe to use both server and client-side, but you have to import it first.

 #### Arguments